Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Cleaning-up-a-Deployment.md

 ---
-title: Cleaning up a Deployment
+title: Clean-up AMBA-ALZ Deployment
 geekdocCollapseSection: true
 weight: 70
 ---

-In certain situations, you may need to remove all resources deployed by the AMBA solution.
+In certain situations, you may need to remove all resources deployed by the AMBA-ALZ solution.
 The following instructions provide a detailed guide on executing a PowerShell script to delete all deployed resources, including:

 - Metric Alerts
 - Activity Log Alerts
-- Resource Groups (created for to contain alert resources)
 - Policy Assignments
 - Policy Definitions
 - Policy Set Definitions
 - Policy Assignment remediation identity role assignments
+- Action Groups
+- Alert Processing Rules

 All resources deployed as part of the initial AMBA deployment, as well as those created dynamically by 'deploy if not exist' policies, are tagged, marked in metadata, or described (depending on resource capabilities) with the value `_deployed_by_amba` or `_deployed_by_amba=True`.
 This metadata is crucial for the cleanup process; if it has been removed or altered, the cleanup script will not target those resources.